-Filing taxes can be a complicated process, especially if you are experiencing housing instability or homelessness.
+Filing taxes can be tough, especially if you are experiencing housing instability or homelessness.

-If you have lost your tax documents, don’t know where to file your taxes, or don’t know how to receive your refund, here are some guidelines to help prepare you to file your taxes.
+If you have lost your tax documents, don’t know where to file your taxes, or don’t know how to get your refund, here are some tips to help you prepare to file your taxes.

 Should I file taxes if I don’t have to?

-Even if you aren’t required to file a tax return, you may still qualify for tax credits like the Earned Income Tax Credit (EITC) and the Child Tax Credit.
-These credits reduce the amount of taxes you owe and may provide a refund at tax time.
+Even if you aren’t required to file a tax return, you may still qualify for tax credits like the Earned Income Tax Credit (EITC) and the Child Tax Credit (CTC).
+These credits lower the amount of taxes you owe and may provide a refund at tax time.
 To claim the credits, all you need to do is file your taxes.

 How do I file taxes without a permanent address?